 The steps a trans person may take to live in the gender with which they identify.
 Each person’s transition will involve different things.
 For some this involves medical intervention, such as hormone therapy and surgeries, but not all trans people want or are able to have this.Transitioning also might involve things such as telling friends and family, dressing differently and changing official documents.

-The fear or dislike of someone based on the fact they are trans, including the denial/refusal to accept their gender identity.
+The fear or dislike of someone based on the fact they are trans, including denying their gender identity or refusing to accept it.
+Transphobia may be targeted at people who are, or who are perceived to be, trans.

 This was used in the past as a more medical term (similarly to homosexual) to refer to someone whose gender is not the same as, or does not sit comfortably with, the sex they were assigned at birth.This term is still used by some although many people prefer the term trans or transgender.